splorp/newtontalk-faq/newtontalk-faq.md

 The list software enforces rules for the maximum number of lines in any list message that it quoted from another message.
 If a message is over 50 lines total length, then the message must not be more than 70% quoted lines.
 If a message breaks this rule it will *not* be posted to the list; instead, the sender will receive a notification and be asked to revise and re-send their message.

+### Message Formats

+The list software automatically strips away HTML and rich text formatting from messages.
+All messages are delivered as plain text to maintain compatibility with even the most basic email clients.

+### File Attachments

+The mailing list software automatically strips attached files from messages.
+All messages are delivered as plain text to maintain compatibility with even the most basic email clients.

 ### Message Archiving

 Messages posted to NewtonTalk are automatically included in two list archives: